PixelCode01/emerging-issue-detector/README.md

 # Emerging Issue Detector

-A full-stack, local-first application designed to ingest support tickets, generate semantic embeddings, and cluster them organically to surface high-impact product issues in real-time.
+A application designed to ingest support tickets, generate semantic embeddings, and cluster them organically to surface high-impact product issues in real-time.

 ## Quickstart